Skip to content

 David Delisle, author and money mindfulness expert at The Awesome Stuff, agrees that you should think twice before buying life insurance over 50.
 "If you already have an existing policy, that's great.
 However, if you don't have an existing policy, the cost of this insurance makes it a poor choice as you get older," he says.

-A middle-aged couple standing at their kitchen councer and looking over documents while hugging
+An older middle-aged couple standing in their kitchen and looking over investment documents while huggingiStock / monkeybusinessimages

 After retirement, it's common to spend more time at home than you did in your working years.
 However, the experts warn against investing too much money into unnecessary or purely aesthetic home renovations, which can cut deeply into your savings.